xingyuansun/pix3d/README.md

 As different voxelization methods may result in objects of different scales in the voxel grid, for a fair comparison, we preprocess all voxels and point clouds before calculating IoU, CD and EMD.

 For IoU, we first find the bounding box of the object with a threshold of 0.1, pad the bounding box into a cube, and then use trilinear interpolation to resample to the desired resolution (32 x 32 x 32).
 Some algorithms reconstruct shapes at a resolution of 128 x 128 x 128.
-In this case, we first, apply a 4x max pooling before trilinear interpolation; without the max pooling, the sampling grid can be too sparse and some thin structure can be left out.
+In this case, we first, apply a 4x max-pooling before trilinear interpolation; without the max pooling, the sampling grid can be too sparse and some thin structure can be left out.
 After the resampling of both the output voxel and the ground truth voxel, we search for an optimal threshold that maximizes the average IoU score over all objects, from 0.01 to 0.50 with a step size of 0.01.

 For CD and EMD, we first sample a point cloud from the voxelized reconstructions.
 For each shape, we compute its isosurface with a threshold of 0.1, and then sample 1,024 points from the surface.
 All point clouds are then translated and scaled such that the bounding box of the point cloud is centered at the origin with its longest side being 1.
 We then compute CD and EMD for each pair of point clouds.